We’re here to help trans and gender diverse (TGD) people take control of their health.

 Pride In Practice Conference

-Pride In Practice is the only national conference dedicated to LGBTI workplace inclusion.
-Run over three days, it incorporates various streams of LGBTI workplace awareness and inclusivity.
+Pride In Practice is the only national conference dedicated to LGBTQ workplace inclusion.
+Run over three days, it incorporates various streams of LGBTQ workplace awareness and inclusivity.

 Hear from industry experts on best practice and gain insight into the award winning initiatives of the Top 20 Employers and network with industry peers.